butterfly-communtiy/butterfly-ohw-hardware/README.md

-The hardware modules design for test development.
+This hardware modules design.
 Using KiCAD.